 What is Hepatitis A?

-Hepatitis A accounts for 20 to 25 percent of hepatitis cases in developed countries.
+Hepatitis A accounts for 20 percent to 25 percent of hepatitis cases in developed countries.
 Hepatitis A is usually transmitted through the fecal-oral route, meaning a person somehow ingests contaminated feces from an infected person.
-If an infected person did not wash his or her hands properly after using the bathroom, the disease may spread from the persons hands.
+If an infected person did not wash his or her hands properly after using the bathroom, the disease may spread from the person’s hands.
+The incubation period is two to six weeks, during which the infected individual is contagious.

 What is Hepatitis E?

-Hepatitis E, also called enteric hepatitis (enteric means related to the intestines), is similar to hepatitis A. It is also transmitted through the fecal-oral route.
+Hepatitis E, also called enteric hepatitis (enteric means related to the intestines), is similar to hepatitis A, and more prevalent in Asia and Africa.
+It is also transmitted through the fecal-oral route.
 It is generally not fatal, though it is more serious in women during pregnancy and can cause fetal complications.
 Most patients with hepatitis E recover completely.

 Hepatitis A and E Symptoms